 Thunder Point Book #6

-In a small town, reputation is everything.
-In her latest novel, #1 New York Times bestselling author Robyn Carr explores the burden placed on a young man returning home to face his mistakes—the first step in claiming the life he was meant to live.
+From the #1 New York Times bestselling author of the Virgin River series, book 6 in her beloved Thunder Point novels: a young man return home to a small Oregon town to face his mistakes—the first step in claiming the life he was meant to live.

 At the age of nineteen, Seth Sileski had everything.
 A superb athlete and scholar, handsome and popular, he was the pride of Thunder Point.
 Destined for greatness, he lost it all in a terrible accident that put an end to his professional football career when it had barely begun.
 The people in his hometown have never forgotten what might have been.